m00nbyt3/MiteleABBY/README.md

 This extension allows the use of this AdBlockers.
 Compatible with all Chromium based explorers.

-For installing it, just download the .crx from the releases tab and drag and drop the file here: chrome://extensions/
+For installing it, just download it [here](https://chrome.google.com/webstore/detail/mitele-adblock-bypass/pbmomgbfedbpnfhpjaemlklmlfefiooo?hl=es)